 - Riding Gornergrat trains lets you have a nearly constant view of the Matterhorn.

 - The tracks where Gornergrat trains run showcase the most beautiful nature and most dramatic infrastructure of Switzerland.
 You’ll be brought into the pristine forests, beside alpine lakes (Riffelsee) & ravines, through arched bridges & tunnels, and more!

 - Gornergrat railway is the highest open-air cog railway.
 It’ll immerse you in Switzerland’s stunning beauty all throughout your ride!

-You can check my other post about Zermatt (10 scenic spots) to learn more about Gornergrat.
 Here’s the link where you can book train tickets to Gornergrat.

 8. Glacier Experience

 If you’ve never laid eyes on a glacier before, Zermatt offers you another compelling reason to visit.
 The region boasts several glaciers, and one of them is truly awe-inspiring.
 Zermatt’s most renowned glacier is the Gorner Glacier, ranking as the third-largest glacier in the Alps.

 You’re correct if you believe you can get up close to the Gorner Glacier in Zermatt.
 True to its name, the Gorner Glacier is situated in the Gornergrat area.
 When you visit the observation deck at Gornergrat, you’ll enjoy a breathtakingly close view of the Gorner Glacier.